sharonelango10-maker/netguard-ai-intrusion-detection/README.md

    feature engineering + hyperparameter optimization).
 4. Selected the top-ranked pipeline (**P2**) based on optimized accuracy.
 5. Deployed the model as an online deployment on IBM Cloud.
-6. Tested the deployed endpoint with realistic traffic samples (normal HTTP session vs.
-   DoS/neptune-style attack pattern) to validate predictions.
+6. Tested the deployed endpoint with realistic traffic samples to validate predictions.

 ##  Results
 - Model type: Binary Classification